rubak714/Flask_App_CICD/README.md

 ---

-> *Built from scratch, with a lot of curiosity and a clear goal: becoming a DevOps Engineer who automates everything but never stops learning.*
+> *Built from scratch with gpt4, with a lot of curiosity and a clear goal: becoming a DevOps Engineer who automates everything but never stops learning.*